0xDBFB7/ionprinter/documents/log/construction.md

 At first glance, you might think that the sintering aid is just a sort of high-temp 'glue' that's mechanically binding the alumina together.
 My understanding is that this is correct in the case of clays like Kaolin, especially when talking about impure, 70% alumina mixes, where it's more an alumina-silicate composite than anything else.

 However, true sintering aids like manganese and titania act more like semiconductor 'dopants', affecting the grain boundary growth and introducing dislocations in the crystalline structure of the alumina.

-This gets into some pretty heavy material science that goes way beyond my empirical knowledge.
+@brook1976controlled is golden.

+Early descriptions of sintering aids (like those by Luks) mention "reactions" between the aids and the base substrate; but these are all physical effects, as far as I can tell.

+The reason why sintering takes so long here is that as far as I can tell it's actually a gas diffusion process; atoms are being transferred between grain boundaries as gas.
+This vapor-phase sintering is more like a temperature-time product than either.
+This differs from liquid-phase sintering, which is basically immediate.

+As opposed to polycrystalline forms, the grains of "Calcined" alumina are usually each composed of a single crystal.

+The larger the grain, the lower the tensile strength, first because flaw size is related to grain size, and second because large grains create stress concentrations in their corners.
+The addition of these additives stops the grains from increasing in size.

+We can determine approximately how much heat will be lost to conductivity.
+Alumina silicate firebricks like these usually have a thermal conductivity of 0.1-0.35 W/(mK).
+The heat flux and attainable temperature will be of the form
+$$
+q = k \frac{\text{T}_1 - \text{T}_2}{\text{L}} = \frac{x\text{ K}-300\text{ K}}{0.01 \text{ meters}} \ \frac{W}{m^2}
+$$

+$$
+T_f = \frac{LP}{Ak}  + T_2
+$$

+With an internal surface area of 68 cm^2,
+$$
+\frac{1 cm * 500 w}{0.0068 m^2 0.35W/mK} + 300 = 1284 K
+$$

+Note that this relation goes only as T, whereas a bare filament would go as T^4.
+This demonstrates how important insulating radiation is.

 As always with inert gases, be sure that the area has sufficient ventilation.
 Humans can generally only detect an excess of CO2 via the hypercaptic response, rather than directly sensing a lack of oxygen; this means that you will die with no warning at all, often within just a few breaths.
 A small candle has been used in mines as a crude oxygen depletion sensor, since combustion generally stops at above life-sustaining oxygen levels; but because of location and diffusion rates this may instill a false sense of security.

 If the candle goes out, however, you should run.